What is a Mobile-Optimized Website?

 10. Having a good mobile site makes you more memorable

-In other words, a good mobile site makes your brand stand out in a crowded market, making it more likely that a visitor will take the time to place an order and keep coming back.
-A good example of this is multimedia websites like online magazines and newspapers.
-The sites that provide the better user experience will always come out on top.
+In other words, an effective mobile site helps your brand distinguish itself in a competitive market, increasing the likelihood that a visitor will take the time to place an order and return in the future.
+A prime example of this is multimedia platforms like online magazines and newspapers.
+The websites that offer superior user experiences will consistently emerge as the winners.

 Thanks for visiting.
 For queries and suggestions, emails are welcome at learnweb@hostingcolumn.com.